eavestn/reflections/mountains/alaska-2023.md

 "Most people I have spoken to regret not seeing the body."

 I paused.
 Breathed.
 And went to see my father.

-My dad used to joke he wanted to say goodbye to the world while holding a gin and tonic and watching the sunset from his balcony.
-What he really meant - I think at one level - was that he wanted he wanted a simple death.
+Later that week, as I stood over my father, watching my dad's face as he lay in his coffin - chosen for its simplicity and resemblence to that of the monastics' - I held my son, then nearly seven months old.
+Standing there, I tried to remember my dad.
+No one else liked my dad's hair - the caretaker had made it too neat; but I liked the neatness.
+His hair reminded me of my father at my wedding, the picture I have of my wife hugging my happy father on that day.

-Later that week, as I stood over my father as he lay in his coffin - chosen for its simplicity and resemblence to that of the monastics' - I held my son, then nearly seven months old.
-I couldn't have done that without Simon.
+My family brought things for my father to have with him; I can't remember whether I had intentionally brought anything, but - in that moment - I knew the thing my father needed - the thing I needed him to have, the thing I could no longer share, the thing I needed him to have forever.
+We found one of Simon's old swaddles, now used as a light blanket to keep him warm, and tucked it out of sight, by his feet.

-Standing there - watching my dad's face - I tried to remember my dad.
-Everyone else didn't like my dad's hair (on its bigger days, it gave Einstein's hair a run for its money) - the caretaker had made it too neat, they thoughg; but I liked the neatness, it reminded me of how my father's hair had looked at my wedding, of a picture I have of my wife hugging my father on that day.
 I didn't know what to do or say; all I could do was think to tidy his hair a bit - to move a small lock slightly out of place on his forehead and say, "Thanks, Dad."

 ## II.
 Back Alleys In Richmond